UserVida/Kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 This analysis was performed by creating a pivot chart with the outcome and launch date data.
 The launch date data was used for the row indexes and was grouped by months.
 The outcome data was used as column headers.
-The parent category data was used as a filter to only include data that included theater projects.
-The count of outcomes was used as the values to populate the table to show the total amounts of successful, failed and canceled theater projects by month.
+The parent category data was used as a filter to only include data on theater projects.
+The count of outcomes was used as the values to populate the table in order to show the total amounts of successful, failed and canceled theater projects by month.
 The table also shows the total amount of projects by each column and the grand total of all theater projects.

 ![Theater_Outcomes_and_Launch_Table](https://user-images.githubusercontent.com/97644424/156867971-e5048212-1515-44dc-8af4-a9f373cfa0db.png)